chomskyhonk/BayesianParallax/README.md

 statistics presented in the report.
 The notebook is self-contained and includes explanatory comments throughout.

+## Implementation

+All analysis code is written in Python and provided in a Jupyter notebook (`parallaxestimates.ipynb`)

 ## Notes

 - Gaia DR2 parallaxes include a global zero-point offset, which is explicitly